Gorilla Families in East Africa: Discovering Their Habitats and Where to Stay

 In Volcanoes National Park:

-Bisate Lodge: Offering six luxurious villas, this eco-lodge focuses on conservation and community involvement and provides stunning views of the volcanoes.
+Bisate Lodge: This eco-lodge focuses on conservation and community involvement and provides stunning views of the volcanoes.

-Virunga Lodge: Renowned for its luxury and breathtaking views over Lake Bulera, Virunga Lodge offers a tranquil base for your gorilla trek.
+Virunga Lodge: has luxury and breathtaking views over Lake Bulera and offers a tranquil base for your gorilla trek.

-Sabyinyo Silverback Lodge: Managed by a community trust, this lodge supports local development initiatives while providing excellent access to the gorilla trekking areas.
+Sabyinyo Silverback Lodge: this lodge supports local development initiatives while providing excellent access to the gorilla trekking areas.

 Accommodation Options in the Democratic Republic of Congo